WcaleNieWolny/WcaleNieWolny/README.md

 - 👋 Hi, I’m @WcaleNieWolny
 - 👀 I’m interested in making spigot plugins and rust programs
 - 🌱 I’m currently learning rust and kotlin
-- 📫 Reach me on discord: WcaleNieWolny#9599
+- 📫 Reach me on discord: @wcaleniewolny

 <!---
 WcaleNieWolny/WcaleNieWolny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.